Idealized Case Initialization¶

 Initialization Input¶

-Typically the only required input to initialize an ideal case are the namelist.input and the input_sounding files (which are provided with the code).
+Typically the only required input to initialize an ideal case are the namelist.input and input_sounding files (provided with the code).

 input_sounding¶

-input_sounding files can be any set of reasonable levels that goes up to at least the model top height (ztop in the namelist), and are formatted in the following way:
+input_sounding files can be any set of reasonable levels that goes up to at least the model top height (ztop in the namelist), formatted as follows:

 The first line includes surface pressure (hPa), potential temperature (K), and moisture mixing ratio (g/kg).